wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 ### 5. Summary and Blue Team Recommendations
 This project served as an introduction into inspecting malware sample PCAPs, gaining hands-on experience in Wireshark not only on its UI but experience on how to spot artifacts and IOCs.
 Furthermore, I was able to leverage many analysis tools to conduct a fundemental investigation, practising the knowledge I have gained from Blue Team Level 1, and TryHackMe CTFs.

+In this project, we discovered that a user, most likely uknowingly, visited a malicious website `makemoneyeasywith.me`, which then redirected the user to `188.225.26.48`, where a malicious payload was downloaded.
+As mentioned, this payload is tied to `CVE-2018-4878`, a malicious exploit in Adobe Flash.

 For future development and growth, I now plan to tackle various other training PCAPS, found here [Training PCAPS](https://www.malware-traffic-analysis.net/training-exercises.html)